Special-Unitary-Group/xolote/README.md

 Of course, the fact that you *have* that question means you read that section in one of your papers (and hopefully understood it), but you may not remember the specifics of that particular experiment.
 Why wasting time looking into your dozens of files when you could just ask an AI to refresh your memory, or to tell you where exactly the authors described that?

-Think of Kaban as your personalized ChatGPT, which is already trained on human language, with the plus of having your own research material as a knowledge base that it can consult, query, summarize, connect, and organize based on your prompts.
+Think of Xolote as your personalized ChatGPT, which is already trained on human language, with the plus of having your own research material as a knowledge base that it can consult, query, summarize, connect, and organize based on your prompts.

 As a note, this is not saving you from actually reading your papers.
 Most if not all serious academics agree in that no matter how powerful the AI gets, researchers *must* read their sources.
 But that does not stop you to use a simple `Ctrl + F` that shows you a paragraph that you already know what it is about.
-Kaban takes that to a whole new and intelligent level, thanks to the current capability and future potential of AI and specifcially LLMs.
+Xolote takes that to a whole new and intelligent level, thanks to the current capability and future potential of AI and specifcially LLMs.

 ## Background and origin